 When using the Hybrid Flow, Authorization Error Responses are made in the same manner as for the Authorization Code Flow, as defined in Section 2.1.2.6 (Authorization Error Response), with the exception of the differences specified in this section.

-If the End-User denies the request or the End-User authentication fails, the Authorization Server MUST return the error Authorization Response as defined in 4.2.2.1 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
+If the End-User denies the request or the End-User authentication fails, the Authorization Server MUST return the error Authorization Response in the fragment component of the redirection URI, as defined in 4.2.2.1 of OAuth 2.0 (Hardt, D., “The OAuth 2.0 Authorization Framework,” October 2012.)
 [RFC6749] and OAuth 2.0 Multiple Response Type Encoding Practices (de Medeiros, B., Ed., Scurtescu, M., Tarjan, P., and M. Jones, “OAuth 2.0 Multiple Response Type Encoding Practices,” October 2013.)
-[OAuth.Responses].
-In particular, error parameters are returned in the fragment component of the redirection URI.
+[OAuth.Responses], unless a different Response Mode was specified.